-OPINION: 5 reasons Igbos must return to their homeland to find peace
+OPINION: 5 Reasons Igbos Must Return To Their Homeland To Find Peace

 Editor’s note: The clamour for self government by the Independent People of Biafra (IPOB) has continued to be on the front burner of the Nigerian political space in the recent time.
 Also recently, an Arewa youth group gave the Igbos living in the north three month ultimatum to go back to their various states of origin and this has also been generating hues and cries among Nigerian.

-In an article sent to NAIJ.com, Christina Adegbaju writes on why Igbos should go back to their homeland to find peace.
+In an article sent to onlinenigeria.com, Christina Adegbaju writes on why Igbos should go back to their homeland to find peace.

 Now more than ever, there has been an increase in conversations focusing on the Igbo exodus.